- Quick Questions, Quick Answers

 And then there was the issue of whether you were “buffered” (why not make it an adjective too!) if you were paid on the last day of the previous month.
 No?
 What about three days before?
 Five? if you were paid irregularly?
 Quarterly?
 This list went on.

 Oh, and then there was how to get there?
 Have a lump sum fall from the sky?
 Use a Buffer category?
-Let it roll in your Available to Budget?
+Let it roll in your Available to Assign?
 Should I budget half of this paycheck to next month or what?!?!

 And finally, with this binary Buffer, you had it or you didn’t.
 Not much feedback available along the way.
 And once you had it, you couldn’t really make it any better.
 As simple a concept as it seemed when we first hatched it … it really wasn’t simple.